pip-services/pip-services-docs/content/en/golang/nats/queues/nats_abstract_message_queue.md

 linkTitle: "NatsAbstractMessageQueue"
 gitUrl: "https://github.com/pip-services3-go/pip-services3-nats-go"
 description: >
-    Abstract NATS message queue with the ability to connect to NATS server.
+    Abstract NATS message queue with the ability to connect to a NATS server.

 ---